forksarchive/dll-crab/README.md

 # DLL Crab

-DLL Injector written in Rust.
+Rusty DLL Injector with GUI

 Uses simplest way to inject a DLL, so I don't recommend to use for your hacks. (`CreateRemoteThread`)